-Due the importance of your special event, for our weddings, we work with a team of selected photographers, with options for one, two or more photographers in attendance ensuring you get maximum coverage and consistency of images.
+Due to the importance of your special event, for our weddings, we work with a team of selected photographers, with options for one, two or more photographers in attendance, ensuring you get maximum coverage and consistency of images.

-We will go out of out way to make sure that your wedding day is as relaxed and enjoyable as possible, ensuring each image taken documenting your day feels authentically yours.
+We will go out of our way to ensure that your wedding day is as relaxed and enjoyable as possible, ensuring each image taken documenting your day feels yours authentically.

 Think about the style of photographs you want.
-Whether you're after traditional posed pictures or a fluid, reportage style, you want to ensure the person you choose is professional, proficient and perfect for you.
+Whether you're after traditional posed pictures or a fluid reportage style, you want to ensure the person you choose is professional, proficient and perfect for you.
 You can find photographers through personal recommendations, wedding fairs, the Classified sections of You & Your Wedding, hotel managers, Yellow Pages, internet forums and local newspapers.
-Professional bodies such as the Master Photographers Association are also an invaluable source.
+Professional bodies such as the Master Photographers Association are also invaluable sources.

-This will depend on the type of pictures you want. reportage photography has become more popular recently as it captures the moments of the day organically. make sure you find a photographer with creative flair and plenty of experience in this style. if you come from a big family and it's important to have lots of traditional portraits of you all to keep your parents happy then you may want to choose someone whose portfolio is full of lots of traditional posed photography and formal line-ups. if you're confused, click on this quiz and we'll help you work it out.
+This will depend on the type of pictures you want.
+Reportage photography has become more popular recently as it captures the moments of the day organically.
+Make sure you find a photographer with creative flair and plenty of experience in this style.
+On the other hand, suppose you come from a big family, and it's essential to have lots of traditional portraits of you all to keep your parents happy.
+In that case, you may want to choose someone whose portfolio is full of lots of conventional posed photography and formal line-ups.

-Many couples want a mixture of posed and reportage photos but it's not necessarily that easy.
+Many couples want a mixture of posed and reportage photos, but it's not necessarily that easy.
 Traditional photographers might not be skilled at reportage photography, and vice versa.
-Discuss your needs with the photographer before you make a decision They may be prepared to incorporate both styles to include some formal line-ups as well as more natural shots.
+Discuss your needs with the photographer before you make a decision.
+They may be prepared to incorporate both styles to include some formal line-ups and more natural shots.

 Look at albums of different photographers as you narrow down your search.
 The sign of a skilled photographer is consistently good photos from one wedding.
-If they're skilled at high-quality portraits and traditional wedding photography you should be looking at good lighting, impressive background settings and perhaps some soft focus effects for close-up shots.
-With reportage photographers it's really important to look at complete albums from other people's weddings. anyone can get a couple of natural shots, but it takes real skill to capture the magic of the entire day this way.
+Suppose they're adept at high-quality portraits and traditional wedding photography.
+In that case, you should be looking at good lighting, impressive background settings and perhaps some soft-focus effects for close-up shots.
+With reportage photographers, it's essential to look at complete albums from other people's weddings.
+Anyone can get a couple of natural images, but it takes real skill to capture the magic of the entire day this way.

-Check your photographer is covered by professional indemnity insurance in case something goes wrong with the camera or the film gets lost or damaged.
-This insurance doesn't cover the style of the photographs so it's imperative you discuss this with your photographer before the wedding day.
-Make sure you talk to the photographer in person, as you want to make sure you feel comfortable with them and feel sure that they have a good attitude.
-It's important that they are experienced with weddings and can deal with highly charged emotions (and members of your families!) with ease and charm.
-The best wedding photographers will treat your day as a special event rather than just another job and will endeavour to capture perfectly the magic of your wedding day on film.
+Check that your photographer is covered by professional indemnity insurance if something goes wrong with the camera or the film gets lost or damaged.
+Unfortunately, this insurance doesn't cover the style of the photographs, so you must discuss this with your photographer before the wedding day.
+Make sure you talk to the photographer in person, as you want to make sure you feel comfortable with them and feel confident that they have a good attitude.
+They must be experienced with weddings and deal with highly charged emotions (and members of your families!) with ease and charm.
+The best wedding photographers will treat your day as a special event rather than just another job and endeavour to perfectly capture the magic of your wedding day on film.

 The photographer owns the copyright for your images and all reprints must be ordered through him or her.